tttapa/Control-Surface/doc/Library-documentation.md

 **channel** is the MIDI channel.

 **speedMultiply** is the value that will be multiplied with the relative displacement, if the encoder is not fast enough in your software.
-If, for example, speedMultiply is set to 5, and the encoder were to send a '+1' message, a '+5' message will now be sent.
+If, for example, speedMultiply is set to 5, and the encoder were to send a '+1' message, a '+5' message will be sent instead.
 Default is 1.

 **pulsesPerStep** is the number of pulses the encoder outputs when you turn it one step or click.
 On a normal rotary encoder, this is 4.
 When you set it to 4, it will change 1 unit in your software per click you turn, instead of 4.
 This is mostly more logical.
 For jog wheels however, you may want to set it to 1, to take advantage of the full resolution of the wheel.
 Use 'NORMAL_ENCODER' or 'JOG' as argument.